Cut distance identifying graphon parameters over weak* limits: Introduction

 Last, but most importantly, in Section~\ref{subsec:SubgraphDensities} we study cut distance identifying and cut distance compatible graphon parameters of the form $t(H,\cdot)$, that is, densities of a fixed graph $H$.
 Such parameters are central in extremal graph theory.
-The famous <<Sidorenko conjecture>> (by Simonovits and independently by Sidorenko) asserts that if $H$ is a bipartite graph and $W$ is a graphon of density $p$, then $t(H,W)\ge p^{e(H)}$, and the Forcing conjecture asserts that this inequality is strict unless $W\equiv p$.
+The famous <<Sidorenko conjecture>> (by Erd\H{o}s\textendash Simonovits~\cite{Erdos1983} and independently by Sidorenko~\cite{Sidorenko1993}) asserts that if $H$ is a bipartite graph and $W$ is a graphon of edge density $p$, then $t(H,W)\ge p^{e(H)}$, and the Forcing conjecture asserts that this inequality is strict unless $W\equiv p$.
 Krá\v{l}, Martins, Pach and Wrochna~\cite{KMPW:StepSidorenko} introduced a stronger concept.
 They say that $H$ has the <<step Sidorenko property>> if for each graphon $\ensuremath{W}$ and each finite partition $\mathcal{P}$ of $\Omega$ we have $t\left(H,W\right)\ge t\left(H,W^{\Join\mathcal{P}}\right)$, where $W^{\Join\mathcal{P}}$ is the stepping of $W$ according to $\mathcal{P}$, that is, a graphon obtained by averaging $W$ on the steps of $\mathcal{P}\times\mathcal{P}$.
 The <<step forcing property>> can be formulated similarly.
 These concepts are very much related to the main focus of our paper.
-As we show in Proposition~\ref{prop:CDIPstep}, $H$ has the step Sidorenko property if and only if $t(H,\cdot)$ is cut distance compatible.
+Indeed, as we show in Proposition~\ref{prop:CDIPstep}, $H$ has the step Sidorenko property if and only if $t(H,\cdot)$ is cut distance compatible.
 An analogous equivalence between the step forcing property and cut distance identifying parameters is the subject of Conjecture~\ref{conj:identifying_characterization} where we expect that $H$ has the step forcing property if and only if $t(H,\cdot)$ is cut distance identifying; let us note that the implication from right to left is trivial.
-As we show, this subject is also tightly linked with concepts from graph norms (with notions such as norming graphs and (weakly) Hölder graphs; see Section~\ref{subsec:GraphNorms}).
-In Theorem~\ref{thm:compatibility->norming} we prove that if for a connected graph $H$ we have that $t(H,\cdot)$ is cut distance compatible, then $H$ is weakly Hölder (the opposite implication was already known).
-This answers a question of Krá\v{l}, Martins, Pach and Wrochna~\cite[Section 5]{KMPW:StepSidorenko}.
-Our another main result in the same direction, Theorem~\ref{thm:norming->step}, states that for each norming graph $H$, the graphon parameter $t(H,\cdot)$ is cut distance identifying.
-Thus, by the trivial direction of Conjecture~\ref{conj:identifying_characterization} mentioned above, we in particular obtain that each norming graph $H$ has the step forcing property.
-In Remark~\ref{rem:HowDoWeUseWeakStarInNormingThms} we explain the role of our <<weak{*} theory>> in Theorem~\ref{thm:norming->step} and Theorem~\ref{thm:compatibility->norming}.